Confinement and shear effects on the rotational diffusion of a minimal virus-inspired colloidal particle: Conclusions and perspectives

 \section{Conclusions and perspectives}

 In conclusion, the DPD technique allowed us to characterize the fluid environment surrounding a minimal virus-inspired particle.
-Because our primary objective was to analyze the rotational diffusivity of the rigid spherical body decorated with dimers, a detailed understanding of the fluid conditions was essential, as the dynamical response of the particle strongly depends on the properties of the host medium and the hydrodynamic field.
-Consequently, we characterized the hydrodynamic behavior of the host fluid by computing velocity profiles, which elucidate the role of thermal motion under different conditions.
+Because our primary objective was to analyze the rotational diffusivity of the rigid spherical body decorated with dimers, a detailed understanding of the fluid conditions was essential, as the dynamical response of the particle depends on the properties of the host medium and the hydrodynamic field.
+Consequently, we characterized the hydrodynamic behavior of the host fluid by computing velocity profiles, which elucidate the role of thermal motion under different shear conditions.

-By modeling a fluid confined between explicit solid walls under oscillatory shear, we recovered laminar flow regimes at large $Pe$ and identified regimes where thermal fluctuations compete with, or dominate over, the imposed flow.
-Within these hydrodynamic conditions, we examined the rotational diffusion of the minimal virus model in regimes governed predominantly by thermal fluctuations or shear forces, capturing key physical ingredients relevant to confined soft-matter systems inspired by biological contexts, where multiple mechanisms or driving forces coexist.
+By simulating a fluid confined between explicit solid boundaries subjected to oscillatory shear, we reproduced laminar flow regimes at large Péclet numbers ($Pe$) and delineated parameter ranges in which thermal fluctuations persist along or dominate over the externally imposed flow.
+Within these hydrodynamic conditions, we examined the rotational diffusion of the minimal virus model in regimes governed predominantly by thermal fluctuations or shear forces, capturing physical ingredients relevant to confined soft-matter systems inspired by biological contexts, where multiple mechanisms or driving forces coexist.

-We found that the rotational diffusion coefficient exhibits a greater dependence on the number of peplomers $N_{s}$ for $Pe > 12.5$, consistent with a regime where oscillatory shear enhances the role of surface anisotropy under confinement.
-In this regime, the rotational diffusivity decreased with increasing peplomer number, in agreement with previous results obtained using alternative approaches \cite{Kanso, Moreno}.
-At intermediate $Pe$ values, rotational diffusion was independent of the number of spikes, whereas at low $Pe$ it became weakly dependent on it.
-The lack of correlation between $D_{r}$ and $N_{s}$ in regimes dominated by thermal fluctuations or competing forces was attributed to the small size of the peplomers and to wall-induced hydrodynamic effects, further supported by comparisons with unconfined systems and models featuring larger surface protrusions.
+We found that the rotational diffusion coefficient exhibited a dependence on the number of peplomers $N_{s}$ at high $Pe$, consistent with a regime where oscillatory shear enhances the role of surface anisotropy under confinement.
+In this regime, the rotational diffusivity showed a generally decreasing trend with increasing peplomer number.
+At intermediate $Pe$ values, $D_r$ shows no clear dependence on $N_s$, while at low $Pe$ a general dependence is recovered.
+The absence of a correlation between $D_{r}$ and $N_{s}$ in regimes characterized by competing forces, in which the thermal contribution remains significant, was ascribed to hydrodynamic effects induced by confinement in the walls.
+This interpretation was further corroborated by comparative analyzes with unconfined systems.
+In addition, the results indicated that even small peplomers could influence the relationship between $D_r$ and $N_s$, although this effect becomes more pronounced for larger peplomers, leading to stronger dependence, in agreement with previous results obtained using alternative approaches \cite{Kanso, Moreno}.